LegendRhine/WDTP/Source/memo.md

 	- ad: The form should be: 'Image-file-name (whitespace) Link-address', one for pre line.
 It matched the {{ad}} tag from within a tpl.
     - modifyDate
 	- needCreateHtml
-	- identityOfLastSelectedItem: the last selected item in fileTree.
+	- stateAndSelect: the file tree's openness and selected state

 - Properities of Dir
     - name: the name of this dir, it doesn't include any parent's name (path).